A Thought Experiment

 The Basic Scenario: Patterns and Pleasure

-Suppose everyone is born with a small, low-res pixel square on her or his forehead, which allows us to display random, QR-code-like patterns.
+Suppose everyone is born with a small, low-res pixel square on her or his forehead which allows us to display random, QR-code-like patterns.
 And suppose pretty much everyone quickly learns to be able to display any pattern if s/he sees it, and to invent new ones.
-Let's say, additionally, that we naturally sort these patterns into two buckets, A and B, and that some are obviously As, others obviously Bs, and yet others just a toss-up.
-People mostly agree which are the As and which the Bs, but not always.
+Let's say, additionally, that we naturally sort these patterns into two buckets, A and B, with some being obviously As, others obviously Bs, but yet others just a toss-up.
+People mostly agree which are the As and which the Bs, but not in all cases.
 Finally, for now, let's say that encountering for the first time some small fraction of A-type patterns gives us a really nice, pleasurable shiver - a little shot of dopamine or endorphins.
 Sometimes, generating patterns on your own (seeing them with your mind's eye, if you like), you can find one which gives you this shiver, but it's not easy.
 This is all a bit weird, I concede, but not obviously impossible or without mundane parallels.

 What Would Happen?

-Pretty clearly, people would form a kind of unspoken contract where they would exchange their patterns - I'll give you my latest pleasurable patterns if you give me yours.
+Pretty clearly, people would form a kind of unspoken contract whereby they would exchange their respective patterns for their mutual benefit - I'll give you my latest pleasurable patterns if you give me yours.
 People would naturally engage in pattern-trading as a social activity.
 People who often have new pleasurable patterns to offer would be sought-out as good company, those who always just offer-up the same old ones, not so much.
 Obviously, people who offer-up patterns widely agreed to be B-type, which we've stipulated never give the shiver, would be spurned.
 The whole point is to get the shiver.

 The Nub: Pattern Interdependence